-Estimate the number and type of families that will benefit from the proposed activitiesAn estimated total of one hundred and three (103) individuals w served with HOPWA assistance.
+Estimate the number and type of families that will benefit from the proposed activities An estimated total of one hundred and three (103) individuals will be served with HOPWA assistance.

 Location Description City-wide

 Planned Activities Tulsa CARES will utilize HOPWA funds totaling \$511,216 to provide TBRA, STRMU, permanent housing placements and support services to persons with HIV/AIDS.

 10 Project Name CV-Economic Development

 Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa

 Goals Supported Economic Development

 Needs Addressed Economic Development

 Funding CDBG-CV: \$1,000,000

 Description Assistance in the form of loans, grants or technical assistance to private for profit entities for creation or retention of jobs or for provision of goods and services.
 Funds will be provided as gap assistance for costs not covered under other federal assistance.

 Target Date 9/30/2022

-Estimate the number and type of families that will benefit from the proposed activities CDBG-CV funds will result in 50 jobs created/retained
+Estimate the number and type of families that will benefit from the proposed activities CDBG-CV funds will result in 50 jobs created/retained.

-Location Description City Wide
+Location Description Citywide

 Planned Activities TEDC will utilize CDBG-CV funds to assist businesses in creating/retaining jobs that have been affected by the COVID-19 pandemic.

-11 Project Name CDBG-CV Public Services
+11 Project Name CV-Public Services

-Target Area 36 Street North
+Target Area 36 Street North Riverwood Crutchfield Southwest Tulsa

-Riverwood

-Crutchfield

-Southwest Tulsa

 Goals Supported Public Services

-Needs Addressed Public Services

-Funding CDBG-CV: \$150,000

-Description Financial counseling and planning services will be provided to address

-financial stability of the vast number of people who have lost income

-due to COVID-19.

-Target Date 9/30/2022

-Estimate the number CDBG-CV will serve 600 persons.

-and type of families

-that will benefit from

-the proposed activities

-Location Description Citywide

-Planned Activities CDBG-CV funds will be provided to Goodwill Industries to support the

-Financial Empowerment Center to conduct financial counseling and

-planning services.

-12 Project Name CV-Public Facilities and Infrastructure Improvements

-Target Area 36 th Street North

-Crutchfield

-Goals Supported Public Facilities and Infrastructure Improvements

-Needs Addressed Public Facilities and Infrastructure Improvements

-Funding CDBG-CV: \$616,007

-Description CDBG-CV funds will be used to provide internet access infrastructure

-to designated low income neighborhoods.

-Target Date 9/30/2022.
+Needs Addressed Public Services Public Services Funding CDBG-CV: \$3,410,989 Description Financial counseling and planning services will be provided to address financial stability of the vast number of people who have lost income due to COVID-19.
+Emergency payments, food delivery, food banks, and Crisis counseling services are activities that will be provided using CDBG-CV funds.
+Target Date 9/30/2022 Estimate the number and type of families that will benefit from the proposed activities CDBG-CV will serve 11,573 persons.
+Location Description Citywide Planned Activities CDBG-CV funds will be provided to Goodwill Industries to support the Financial Empowerment Center to conduct financial counseling and planning services.
+Funds will be provided to Housing Partners of Tulsa to provide Emergency Payments to enable a minimum of 150 people to stay in their homes.
+Funds will be provided to Morton Comprehensive Health Services to provide daily food delivery to 300 persons, totaling 109,200 meals delivered in one year.
+Funds will be provided to Life Senior Services to provide food bank services to 212 seniors at 6 senior living complexes.
+Funds will be provided to Domestic Violence Intervention Services to hire a Crisis Specialist and provide Emergency Payments to 75 individuals/families fleeing domestic violence situations.
+An additional \$2.1 million will be allocated to eligible public service projects.
+Projects will serve and estimated 10,000 citizens with services relating to responding to the Coronavirus pandemic.
+12 Project Name CV-Public Facilities and Infrastructure Improvements Target Area 36 Street North Crutchfield Goals Supported Public Facilities and Infrastructure Improvements Needs Addressed Public Facilities and Infrastructure Improvements Funding CDBG-CV: \$243,957